Leicester City Premier League fixtures: Full 2020-21 match schedule | Goal.com

 Leicester City narrowly missed out on fourth place in the Premier League last season and they will attempt to go one better in 2020-21.

-Newly promoted West Brom provide the opposition for the Foxes on opening weekend, with games against Burnley, Manchester City and West Ham completing the first batch of matches for Brendan Rodgers' men.
+Newly-promoted West Brom provide the opposition for the Foxes on the opening weekend, with games against Burnley, Manchester City and West Ham completing the first batch of matches for Brendan Rodgers' men.

 Their first league game against reigning champions Liverpool comes on November 21 at Anfield and they will be hoping for an early Valentine's Day treat when they welcome the Reds to the King Power Stadium on February 13.